'Our culture is not your costume': Rihanna photo sparks social media backlash in India

 A number of commentators were quick to link Rihanna's decision to wear a Ganesha pendant to her stance on the protests.
 Lawmaker Ram Kadam, a member of the country's ruling Bharatiya Janata Party (BJP), suggested that she had now discredited her involvement in the matter.

 "It's appalling to see how @Rihanna shamefully mocks our beloved Hindu God #Ganesha," he wrote.
 "This exposes how #Rihanna has no idea or respect for Indian culture, tradition and our issues here.
-Hopefully, at least now (opposition politician) @RahulGandhi and other Congress leaders will stop taking help from her.
+Hopefully, at least now (opposition politician) @RahulGandhi and other Congress leaders will stop taking help from her."

 It is not the first time in recent years that the Barbados-born singer and businesswoman has been accused of cultural appropriation.
 In 2019, she faced online backlash after posing in Chinese clothing and ornaments for the cover of Harper's Bazaar China.
 The images had been intended to show what happens "when western style icon meets eastern aesthetic," the publication said at the time.